hyperledger/fabric-samples/chaincode-docker-devmode/README.rst

 Install Fabric Samples
 ----------------------

-If you haven't already done so, please install the :doc:`samples`.
+If you haven't already done so, please install the doc [samples](http://hyperledger-fabric.readthedocs.io/en/latest/samples.html).

 Navigate to the ``chaincode-docker-devmode`` directory of the ``fabric-samples``
 clone: